 The requirements in this document are intended to address two use cases that benefit particularly from these features.

 For example, a bank may be required to report information about individual loans.
-This would require multiple data points (e.g. counterparty, amount oustanding, start date, maturity date) to be reported for each of a potentially very large number of loans.
+This would require multiple data points (e.g. counterparty, amount outstanding, start date, maturity date) to be reported for each of a potentially very large number of loans.

 Among text-based formats, CSV is the most popular choice for the distribution of large data sets.
 A wide range of tools are available for the selection, transformation and visualisation of tabular data in CSV format.

 Recipients of XBRL data (such as regulators) may accumulate very large XBRL data sets (either by accepting large reports or a large number of smaller reports).
 These data sets are best exposed to interested parties in an efficient, easily digestible form.

 The xBRL-CSV format should provide a very efficient representation of reports that consist of a large number of facts.